szTheory/exifcleaner/README.md

 ## Translations

 New translations and corrections to existing translations are welcome!
-See the [Adding a Translation](https://github.com/szTheory/exifcleaner/#adding-a-translation) section.
+See the [Adding a Translation](https://github.com/szTheory/exifcleaner/#adding-a-translation) section if there is a language you would like to add.
 Here is the current translations status:

 - French ✅
-- German ✅ by @tayfuuun
+- German ✅ by @tayfuuun, with updates by @philippsandhaus
 - Italian ❌ needs translation
 - Japanese ✅ by @AKKED
 - Polish ✅ by @m1chu